stefan-it/hmTEAMS/README.md

 # Changelog

-* 06.08.2023: Evaluation on various historic NER datasets are compledted.
+* 06.08.2023: Evaluation on various historic NER datasets are completed.
 Results can be found [here](bench/README.md).
 * 01.08.2023: hmTEAMS organization can be found on the [Model Hub](https://huggingface.co/hmteams).
               More information of how to access trained hmTEAMS models are coming soon.
 * 25.05.2023: Initial version of this repo.